burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

 The `__forceinline` due to the first two underscores is a compiler extension.
 This asks the compiler to insert a copy of the function body into each place the function is called.
 This can make the program faster by eliminating the overhead of function calls, but it can also increase the code size.
 The `__forceinline` overrides this analysis.

 You should use `__forceinline` only when you are sure that inlining the function will improve the performance of your program.
 For example:

 * In GCC instead of `inline` use `inline __attribute__((__always_inline__))`.
 * In MSVC instead of `inline` use `__forceinline`.

-However `__forceinline` still does not guarantee inlining e.g. in MSVC there are various reasons when inline can not be done [__forceinline in msvc](https://learn.microsoft.com/en-us/cpp/cpp/inline-functions-cpp?view=msvc-170#inline-__inline-and-__forceinline).
+However `__forceinline` still does not guarantee inlining e.g. in MSVC there are various reasons when inline can not be done (See [__forceinline in msvc](https://learn.microsoft.com/en-us/cpp/cpp/inline-functions-cpp?view=msvc-170#inline-__inline-and-__forceinline)).

 The underlying reason for using force inline is that compilers use only heuristics to make a decision about inlining, and sometimes these heuristics are wrong.

 ## Allowable Reformulations
-In C++ and C, the order in which subexpressions are evaluated is not defined `A(F(), G())`.
+In C++ and C, the order in which subexpressions are evaluated in constructions like `A(F(), G())` is not defined.

 The compiler is allowed to evaluate the operands of a binary operation in an arbitrary order and perform optimizations depending on the associativity and commutativity of the operation.